SWIFTSIM/HBT-HERONS/docs/outputs/format.md

 # Format

-The outputs of **HBT-HERONS** are saved using the HDF5 file format.
+The subhalo catalogues of **HBT-HERONS** are saved using the HDF5 file format.
 Each output is saved in its own separate folder within the specified `SubhaloPath` directory.
 The folder for each output (indicated by its current `SnapshotIndex`) contains two types of files:

 * `SubSnap`, which contains [subhalo information](#subhalo-information) concerning their overall properties and bound particles.
 It also contains [metadata](#metadata).
 * `SrcSnap`, which are used to continue an existing HBT-HERONS analysis.